How to manage a website redesign project and the stakeholders involved.

+Copywriting Pro-tip: Avoid the word “success.”
+It’s an easy word to use haphazardly to capture how great your audience will feel after working with you, yet defining success and what that means is key to understanding your differentiators and benefits.
 SMEs and sales will help you define success specifically — it could be “no more wasted time with spreadsheets” or “better, faster decision-making so you stay ahead of fast-paced competitors” or — even better — “45% fewer errors in data imports.”

 Do you work with a branding agency?
 Does someone else host your website?
 Will you be hiring a photographer or graphic designer?
 You’ll want to involve these stakeholders early on to make sure your different teams are aligned and a partner doesn’t muck things up a few weeks before launch.

 - What you’ll get: The information partners have may help you avoid issues with integrations or deadlines, and you may be able to delegate or offload aspects of the project from your team’s plate.